There is nothing better for your concentration than meditation.

 This test has proven not only that the benefits of meditation for studying are very real, but that those benefits may be acquired within a few days.

 Preparing the way.
 Setting the temple.
 Getting your sh*t straight.

-So even though meditation will help you to concentrate, it is not the be all, end all of the entire ordeal.
+So even though meditation will help you to concentrate, it is not the be all.

 So as well as meditating (which I will show you in a sec) it is also important that you prep your temple.

 Your home is your temple.
 And your temple should be clean.
 So guess what?
 Part of using meditation for concentration is getting your sh*t together so you actually have a cat in hell’s chance of focusing.

 Buddha didn’t meditate in a dump.
 Okay, he did meditate around a bunch of corpses and under a tree.
 But he did not meditate in a dump where there’s clutter all over the place.
 He cleaned up.

 The cleaner, clearer, and more Zen-like your room and house / flat / shed / trailer are, the more likely you are to be able to concentrate. [source]

 Now, you can choose to Feng Shui it if you want.
 Or you can choose to reconstruct your room because science shows that good architectural design can have the same effect as meditation.

 Take a look at my guide to designing a meditation room to make your place Zen-sational.